Serdar-b/IV1201-Project/README.md

 - **Backend (Server):** Express (Node.js)
 - **Database:** PostgreSQL

+## Built With

+This project leverages the following frameworks and libraries:

+- 🔵 React - A JavaScript library for building user interfaces.
+- 🔼 Express - A minimal and flexible Node.js web application framework.
+- 🐘 PostgreSQL - An open source relational database.
+- 📦 npm - A package manager for JavaScript and the world’s largest software registry.

 ## Getting Started

 These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.